 Preferably with screwdriver options.
 You may need to open a battery compartment or take something apart to transport it.
 It is always a time saver to have this option with you and not make the seller go on the hunt for a tool you need.
 They may just tell you that you are on your own.
 So, use the Boy Scout motto. . .Be prepared!

 You can grab a Leatherman or some other popular multipurpose tool.
 I found this little Wallet Ninja on Amazon and it is my very favorite, because it fits in my phone wallet perfectly!

 You may need to test out an electronic.
 You don’t want to get home and realize that this thing needed more than batteries to actually work.
 This way, you can test things out before you buy.
 I carry four of each kind of AAA, AA, C, and D and one 9-volt in my Yard Sale Tool Kit.
 (By the way, what happened to A & B batteries?
 This so messes with my OCD!!)

-Here is the little battery box I use to carry my batteries.
+I use a little battery box to carry my batteries.
 It keeps them organized by size, and they don’t roll around in my car.
 Did I mention that I have a bit of OCD??

 This is to transport small items that you buy.
 I have often bought small things that roll around and get under seats (or get broken).
 Putting them in a box helps keep your items in one place while you are driving.

 Using bubble wrap or newspaper to wrap breakables will protect those little treasures.
 The bubble wrap is also good for entertainment if someone ends up having to wait for you. 😉

 I keep one of these collapsible crates in my car for groceries.
 I have bought them at Costco in the past, but recently, I haven’t seen them there.
 However, they are also available from Amazon.
 These are the ones I keep in my van, so they are always just in the back.
 They actually contain all the other things from my Yard Sale Tool Kit.

 Rope, bungee cords (or the orange strap with the wratchety thingy)